kolinger/ftp-deploy/readme.md

 3. Done

-(no other dependencies are required except for python itself)
+If you plain to use encryption then additional dependencies are required, see Password security bellow.

 Configuration
 -------------